wallacepck/tp/docs/DeveloperGuide.md

 1. Find contact(s)

    1. Prerequisites: Enter the following command, `add n/James Tan p/81234567 e/jamestan@example.com t/@jamestan r/PROF m/CS2040S`.

-If a contact with the name or telegram already exists, edit that contact to the same information.
+      1. If a contact with the name or telegram already exists, and the role is `PROF`, edit that contact to match the contact above. (e.g. if contact is at index 1, enter `edit 1 n/James Tan p/81234567 e/jamestan@example.com t/@jamestan m/CS2040S`)

+      2. If a contact with the name or telegram already exists, and the role is `TA`, delete that contact and enter the add command above. (e.g. if contact is at index 1, enter `delete 1`)

    2. Test case: `find n/james` <br>
    Expected: The added/edited contact above to be shown.